opringle/VDCNN-for-text-classification/README.md

 - [ ] Convert k-max-pool to use ndarray
 - [ ] Train effectively on AG news dataset (overnight will take 14 hours)
+- [ ] Initialize weights according to paper
-- [ ] Understand why learning takes so many more epochs in my implementation
+- [ ] Use their optimizer

 ## Insights